rockstor/rockstor-doc/installer-howto/installer-howto.rst

-As the GPLv2 + licensed "rockstor" package stands on the shoulders of numerous OSS giants, it is possible to update all upstream, read openSUSE/SuSE, provided/curated packages via the flashing ico to the left of the "Uses openSUSE ..." text in the top right of the Web-UI:
+As the GPLv2 + licensed "rockstor" package stands on the shoulders of numerous OSS giants, it is possible to update all upstream, read openSUSE/SuSE, provided/curated packages via the flashing icon to the left of the "Uses openSUSE ..." text in the top right of the Web-UI:

 .. image:: dashboard.png
    :scale: 80%